-Comments reflect those in response to Guideline A-3 and D-1.
+Guidance and recommendation reflect comments in response to Guideline A-3 and D-1.

 E. Landscaping

 E-2 Landscaping to Enhance the Building and/or Site.
 Landscaping, including living plant material, special pavements, trellises, screen walls, planters, site furniture, and similar features should be appropriately incorporated into the design to enhance the project.